Sam-Chai/Sam-Chai/README.md

 - And a lot of Minecraft Mods' fork.

 ### 🔭 I’m currently working on...
-I'm good at Computer Science, Theoretical physics and Biomolecular.
-Working like a 🐶 at My uncle's company in China, Jilin ChangChun.
-A normal Neural Network Modeling Engineer.
-BUT, After 2 years I am leaving and go to a university in Japan to study more knowedge in my area of expertise.
+- Japanese International Student Exam.
+Prepare to Study in Japan in 2023.4.
+- I'm a Movies & Game composer, philharmonic conductor, club DJ, broadcaster and also an organist.
+- Known for produce OST for TV drama, Film and Games.
+- The DJ of Dr.Brain

 ### 🎹 I‘m currently learning...
-Pipe organ.
+- Pipe organ.
 Yes, the pipe organ.
 The world's largest musical instrument.

 ### 👨‍💻 What computer languages that I'm codeing with?
 - Java.
 The Minecraft used.
 To codeing Forge Mods and Bukkit Plugins.